Gmac4247/CGS-Py/README.md

 - circumference,
 - area of a circle,
 - volume of a sphere,
-- volume of a cone,
+- volume of a cone.

-and trigonometry based on that the circumference is 6.4r.

 The updated formulas can be called in the legacy codebase as functions, avoiding conflict with the existing ones.